OptimalDesignLab/PDESolver.jl/doc/interfaces.md

      This array should be numDofPerNode x numNodesPerElement x numEl.
      The residual evaluation *only* uses `q`, never `q_vec`

-`q_vec`: to hold the solution variables as a vector, used for any linear algebra operations and timestepping.
+`q_vec`: to hold the solution variables as a vector, used for any linear algebra operations and time stepping.
          This array should have a length equal to the total number of degrees of freedom in the mesh.
          There are functions to facilitate the scattering of values from `q_vec` to `q`.
          Note that for Continuous Galerkin type discretization (as opposed to Discontinuous Galerkin discretizations), there is not a corresponding "gather" operation (ie. `q` -> `q_vec`).